 Seal (2017) (5) had two groups of healthy adults drink coffee with a "low caffeine" and a "high caffeine" content and the team found that those who drank 6 mg per kg of body weight experienced a greater diuretic effect than those drinking half that amount.

 They concluded that "3 mg kg-1 [of caffeine] do[es] not disturb fluid balance in healthy casual coffee drinking adults at rest."

 Based on the average weight of the group this sets the threshold at 238 mg of caffeine per day for a "non-diuretic" effect.

 Bhalla and Gupta (2018) (6) found that the safe level for healthy adults is 300 mg of caffeine daily.

-Wikoff (2017) (7) agreed, but with a slightly higher level (400 mg/day) and recommended an intake of 300 mg/day in pregnant women and around 2.5 mg/kg day in teens and children.
+Wikoff (2017) (7) agreed, but with a slightly higher level (400 mg/day) and recommended a lower intake of 300 mg/day for pregnant women and around 2.5 mg/kg day in teens and children.